CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: Related Work

-One is dialog-based CRS \cite{li2018towards,kang2019recommendation,liao2019deep,liu2020towards} that make recommendations using free text, which have much flexibility to influence how the dialog continues.
-As these systems suffer from existing limitations in natural language processing, e.g. understanding user preferences expressed in natural language, most methods incorporate external information such as knowledge base and user logs to enhance the dialog semantics \cite{yu2019visual,zhou2020improving} or update the user representations \cite{zhang2019text,chen2019towards}.
-However, these methods neither fully utilize relations between items and their attributes to generate informative responses nor capture higher-level strategic behaviors in recommendation to guide the conversational interaction.
+The other is dialog-biased CRS \cite{li2018towards,kang2019recommendation,liao2019deep,liu2020towards} that makes recommendations using free text, which have much flexibility to influence how the dialog continues.
+As these systems suffer from existing limitations in NLP (e.g. understand preference implicitly from user expression), most methods incorporate external information such as KG and user logs to enhance the dialog semantics \cite{yu2019visual,zhou2020improving} or update the user representation \cite{zhang2019text,chen2019towards}.
+However, these methods do not capture higher-level strategic behaviors in recommendation to guide the conversation.
+To solve this issue, \citet{zhou2020towards} incorporates topic threads to enforce transitions actively towards final recommendation, but it models CRS as an open-ended chit-chat task, which does not fully utilize relations between items and their attributes in response.
+In contrast, CRS can be regarded as a variation of task-oriented dialog system that supports its users in achieving recommendation-related goals through multi-turn conversations \cite{tran2020deep}.
+Inspired by the use of dialog acts \cite{traum1999speech}, we choose a set of system dialog acts in CRS to facilitate information filtering and decision making as task-oriented dialog policy \cite{takanobu2019guided,takanobu2020multi} does.

-The other is recommendation-based CRS \cite{sun2018conversational,zhang2018towards,zhang2020conversational,zou2020towards} that ask questions about user preference over pre-defined slots or attributes to select items for recommendation.
-This has been attractive to developers as the actions available to users are clear and controllable.
-As the system’s answers can be grouped into some pre-defined intents, and then can be implemented with the help of template snippets, most approaches of this type do not address response generation \cite{lei2020estimation,lei2020interactive}.
-Under this simplified setting, such dialogs can only provide limited actions (e.g. ask on a fixed set of attributes \cite{christakopoulou2016towards,christakopoulou2018q}) without explicit explanation why the system makes such recommendation, thus the users might feel restricted or unnatural in the way the system makes interactive recommendations.